rbv188/IMU-algorithm/README.md

 angles = quaternion_to_euler_angles(q_acc);
 ```

 The library uses an approximation for 1/sqrt(x) (in vector_3d.c) which may not work on all machines.
-The definition of the function must be changed in some hardware.
+The definition of the function may have to be changed in some hardware.

 # Reference/Credits/Sources